-Here’s of amazing latte machines for your home, ranging from those ideal for newbies up to espresso machine veterans.
+Here’s a list of amazing latte machines for your home, ranging from those ideal for newbies up to espresso machine veterans.
 No matter your skill level or budget, we’ll find you a machine that will help you make the latte you crave.

 Before you dive into making such a big purchase, there are a few things to consider…

-What makes it a Latte Coffee Machine?
+What makes it a Latte Machine?

-As you know, a latte is drenched in milk, which means the milk part of the machine – the milk frother – is a really important factor.
+As you know, a latte is coffee drenched in milk, which means the milk part of the coffee machine – the milk frother – is a really important factor.
 In fact, some coffee lovers even go as far as to say that you don’t need to worry much about the espresso side of things at all, as it’s such a small part of the overall milky taste of a latte.
 We beg to differ – for us, the best latte starts with the best coffee – but the point is well taken.